 First Aid, Poison Ivy Remedies, and Poison Ivy Rash Treatment

-- Rinse your skin thoroughly with rubbing alcohol or poison plant wash.
+- Rinse your skin thoroughly with rubbing alcohol or poison plant wash like Zanfel and Tecnu.

 - Wash your skin with soap and lots of water.
 Rinsing with water alone will not remove the oil completely.

-- Apply an over-the-counter creams or lotion that work well in removing the oil.
+- Apply over-the-counter creams or lotion that work well in removing the oil.

 - Itching can be reduced by applying calamine lotion or an over-the-counter corticosteroid cream.

 - Use Oral Ivy for treating poison ivy symptoms.
 Put 10 drops of oral ivy in 2 ounces of water every 2 hours as needed.
 As symptoms improve, reduce it to once every 4 hours, then twice daily until symptoms disappear.
 Place drops under tongue in 2 ounces of water at least 15 minutes before or half hour after eating, brushing teeth or drinking anything except water.

 - Stay away from areas where poison ivy grow.

 - Remove poison ivy plants from your property, especially in areas where you work and play.
 Using herbicides to control the plant’s growth in your yard or garden is a good option.
 There are effective products that can kill poison ivy plant.
 But you have to be careful when using them so that desirable plants are not mistakenly killed as well.
 Roundup Poison Ivy Plus Tough Brush Killer is known to kill poison ivy and its relatives poison oak and poison sumac.
 The mixture is absorbed through the foliage of poison ivy and goes all throughout the plant, including the roots, ensuring a total kill.